 Revise your resume

 Your resume needs to be tailored for the job you are looking for.
 Having the same resume you have used for years in your old career doesn’t help you cause for a successful career change because it’s full of irrelevant experience and skills for your new job.
+It is also recommended to get the professional opinion of an experienced resume writing service for your resume.

 Instead, revise your resume to contain only the transferrable experience and skills that are relevant in your new career.